Eating Disorders - management of

 - Admitted Monday to Wednesday (full specialist support team not available Thursdays and weekends)

-- They must consume the full hospital meal provided and a Fortisip at each snack (morning tea, afternoon tea and supper).
-If they do not manage this for 2 meals or snacks (not necessarily consecutive) a NG tube needs to be placed
+- They must consume the full hospital meal provided at mealtimes, and a Fortisip at each snack (morning tea, afternoon tea and supper).
+If they do not manage this for 2 meals or snacks (not necessarily consecutive) a NG tube needs to be placed.

 Once full NG rate is achieved, the medical team will assess and document if able to move to bolus feeds.
 Before changing to bolus feeds there should be: